Senegal fans 'proud' despite World Cup exit | Africanews

 Senegal’s Word Cup odyssey was cut short Sunday (Dec.
 4) after a 3-0 defeat against England in Qatar.

-Fans watching the game in Dakar, from a fanzone, wished for a goal untill the very end.
+Fans watching the game in Dakar, from a fan zone, wished for a goal until the very end.

 The Teranga Lions' coach Cissé admitted there had been a gulf in quality.
 First-half English goals gave the squad a mountain to climb and a third in the second half ended the contest.